axvr/vivid.vim/README.md

 ## Quick Start

-See the [Vivid wiki] for more information, examples and the [FAQ].
+See the [Vivid wiki] for more information, examples and the [FAQ](https://github.com/axvr/Vivid.vim/wiki/FAQ).
 For convenience the titles of each section below contain links to the relevant wiki sections.

 ### [Dependencies](https://github.com/axvr/Vivid.vim/wiki/Installing-Vivid#what-dependencies-does-vivid-require)